Zula2000/set08101-Web_Tech-Group37/README.md

 We are planning a a text based adventure game within in a website, the webiste will have a start screen that will lead to a series of pages that have options (actions that your character will take), each option will progress to a different page with different outcomes and more options to continue your text based story.

 What feature are we all responsible for?
-* Option/ Game Elements -
+* Options/ Game Elements - Jamie
-* Home/Start page - Jamie
+* Home/Start page -
-* Navigation Links- James
+* Navigation Links - James
 * CSS -
 * Headers and Footers - Megan
 * Text Adventure Pages - All Responsible